zarf-dev/proposals/8-show-manifest-and-values/README.md

 and make progress.
 -->

-We do not want to show the manifests of a package that is already deployed.
-Users can use the [helm get manifest](https://helm.sh/docs/helm/helm_get_manifest/) command to see what Zarf has deployed to the cluster.
+Zarf will not accept a package in the cluster as input to `zarf package show-manifests` or `zarf package show-values-files`.
+Certain Zarf commands allow the cluster as a package source, such as `zarf package inspect`, however, since variable templating is already complete and users can view their deployed packages with [helm get manifest](https://helm.sh/docs/helm/helm_get_manifest/) accepting cluster sources is not a priority.

 ## Proposal